 Utilities (Operating costs only)

 Utilities include electricity, natural gas, water and sewer costs for both program locations and client residences.
 It does not include telephone costs which should be budgeted under Supplies.
 If an allocation is made, the basis of the allocation must be included in the budget narrative.
-Utilities are based on date of usage; invoices must be billed in month of service and not month of payment.
+Utilities are based on date of usage; invoices must be billed in the month of service and not the month of payment.
 Bills with service dates outside of the contract period or outside of the current FY25 must be accrued.

 For example:

-an electric bill received on October 1, 2024 for metered dates September 1 to September 30, 2024 must be billed in the September 2024 invoice.
+An electric bill received on October 1, 2024 for metered dates September 1 to September 30, 2024 must be billed in the September 2024 invoice.

-an electric bill received October 15, 2024 with service dates September 10 to October 10 2024 must accrue 2/3 (20 out of 30 days) of the amount billed in the September invoice and 1/3 (10 out of 30 days) of the amount billed in the October invoice
+An electric bill received October 15, 2024 with service dates September 10 to October 10 2024 must accrue 2/3 (20 out of 30 days) of the amount billed in the September invoice and 1/3 (10 out of 30 days) of the amount billed in the October invoice.

 Repair & Maintenance